IntellectualLabs/template_data_science/README.md

 ├── Dockerfile               <- File defining how to build the docker image ├── LICENSE
 ├── README.md                <- The top-level README for developers using this project.
-├── requirements.txt         <- The requirements file for reproducing the analysis environment, e.g.
-│                               generated with `pip freeze > requirements.txt`.
-Might not be needed if using conda.
 ├── setup.py                 <- Metadata about your project for easy distribution.
 │
 ├── application              <- Application